-Direct charitable activities (DCAs) are those in which the foundation maintains some significant involvement, rather than simply awarding a grant to a recipient that carries out the activity.
-Examples include:
+Direct charitable activities (DCA) are those in which the foundation maintains some significant involvement, rather than simply awarding a grant to a recipient that carries out the activity.

 - Conducting educational seminars and conferences